 - Gear with willpower - Weak-willed characters will have a much worse time dealing with the sphinxes than characters with insurmountable will.
 You don't need it for the entire branch, but it's very useful for that one stretch (and handy when dealing with ancient liches out of the blue).

-- Apart from the occasional summoned demon or surprising unique, there are no sources of fire, cold, poison, acid, or electricity damage in this branch, and the only likely source of mutation is if you accidentally step into a Zot trap.
+- Apart from the occasional summoned demon or surprising unique, there are no sources of fire, cold, acid, or electricity damage in this branch, and the only likely source of mutation is if you accidentally step into a Zot trap.

 - If you are confident in your offensive capabilities, consider bringing potions of lignification with you.
 Fighting in Tree form will render you immune to torment, allowing you to focus on the task of reducing the hordes of mummies to dust uninterrupted.

-- Necromutation - Provides immunity to draining, torment, and rot for living characters (although you become vulnerable to the Dispel Undead from ushabtiu, but this is comparatively insignificant).
-Beware of lack of access to potions though.
+- Necromutation - Provides immunity to draining and torment.
+However, you become vulnerable to Dispel Undead Range (from ushabtiu) and lose access to potions.

 - Death's Door - Gives a long enough period of invulnerability to escape upstairs from almost anything in Tomb.

 - Borgnjor's Revivification - For when you unexpectedly end up on 10 HP in the middle of a bunch of mummies (Does a very similar job to Death's Door).

 - Silence - Disables the spells of all mummies within its aura.
-Be careful with this spell, because mummy death curses still take effect, including those that can torment you, and you lose access to your best escape tools: scrolls of blinking and fog, as well as all your spells.
+Be careful with this spell, because mummy death curses still take effect, including those that can torment you, and you lose access to scrolls and spells.

 - Dispel Undead - Deals heavy damage to almost everything in the Tomb.
-Only affects one target at a time though.
+Only affects one melee target at a time though.

-- Shatter - Deals heavy, unavoidable damage to nearly the entire screen.
+- Shatter - Deals heavy, unavoidable damage to the entire screen.
 Noisy, but also tears down walls.